When he’s here, I attend the performance of his dressing.

 or starve and shrink in hovels without fires is this cat’s heart.
 Oh, how he hates the ease of all not in accord with his desires.

-So must I live, beset by greed and doubt, till my blue angel smokes my bad cat out.
+So must I live, beset by spleen and doubt, till my blue angel smokes my bad cat out.

 But I can think of none I can tell this sonnet to, for it may cause them to believe I’m a worser cat than I am.

 In 1593, shortly after the Venus and Adonis dedication, the Earl of Southampton was one of several aristocratic men and women whose virtues were extolled by Barnabe Barnes (c1571-1609) in dedicatory sonnets accompanying his not-very-readable Parthenophil and Parthenophe: Sonnets, Madrigals, Elegies and Odes.